-Erect several grit stations (well-space apart) on the project site using the design of the • Ballydangan grit station (see above).
+Maintain and erect grit stations (well-space apart) on the project site using the design of the Ballydangan grit station (see above).

-Disturbance Control
+7. Disturbance Control

-Moore Gun Club has maintained a rigorous system of territory management on the site in 2015.
-Disturbance avoidance during the breeding season in 2015 was successful and there were no reports of any unauthorised access or disturbance to the site.
+The project needs to maintain a rigorous system of territory management and disturbance especially during the breeding season.
+In the past, there have been some reports of unauthorised access or disturbance to the site, but these cases are becoming much rarer in recent years.
 Members of the project team also kept a close eye out for fires on the project site over the summer months.
 Having a constant monitoring system in place is crucial to the success of the project.